stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. figure:: images/accnt_mgmt/am_erd_03.png
   :align: center
-  :scale: 20%
+  :scale: 100%
   :alt: ERD with groupMembership

-  *Our Tenant with a Directory, Group, and an Account that is a member of the Group*
+We now have our new Account inside the "Captains" Directory.

 .. _add-account-to-group: